BENEFITS OF PRANAYAMA

 In Shiva Sutra, Shiva says pranayama practice can erase all the past impressions, conditionings that have been already acquired.
 Dissolution of past karmas lead us to experience ultimate freedom and liberation.

 “Pranayama (Kumbhakat) Kundalini Bodhah” – Through practice of Pranayama there is Arousal of Kundalini.
 (Hatha Yoga Pradipika- 2/75).

 In this Sutra of Hatha Yoga Pradipika, Swami Svatmaram talks how pranayama can be an important tool to awaken kundalini and experience samadhi.

 “Breath: A Bridge to the Universe.
 If you can do something with the Breath, you will suddenly turn to the Present.
 If you can do something with Breath, you will attain to the source of life.
 If you can do something with Breath, you can transcend Time and Space.
 If you can do something with Breath, you will be in the World and also Beyond It.
 Breath has two points.
 One is where it touches the Body and the Universe, and another is where it touches you and that which transcends the Universe”.
 (Osho).

 “Controlling the Breath is a Prerequisite to controlling the Mind and the Body”.
 (SWAMI RAMA).

-Our 200 hour Yoga teacher Training Course and 200 hour Meditation teacher Training Course provides good opportunity to experience and to understand deeply the above yogic benefits of Pranayama to lead a holistic, peaceful, joyful and harmonious life.
-Please, find the following links for the details about our experiential, transformation and holistic courses:
+Our 200 hour Yoga teacher Training Course and 200 hour Meditation teacher Training Course provides good opportunity to experience, to understand deeply the above yogic benefits of Pranayama.
+This helps to lead a holistic, peaceful, joyful and harmonious life.